AUC Signs Memorandum of Understanding with Harvard Medical Faculty Physicians to Create Caribbean Disaster Medicine Center

 “This collaboration with AUC offers a uniquely positioned platform to develop academic, research, and operational capacity in a region where hurricanes and tropical storms pose a threat,” said Gregory R. Ciottone, MD, FACEP, FFSEM, Director of the Division of Disaster Medicine at BIDMC and Associate Professor of Emergency Medicine at Harvard Medical School.
 “We’re looking forward to engaging with experts in the Caribbean through this center of excellence in disaster medicine, and exposing more medical students to this challenging and immensely rewarding field.”

 Currently in the planning stage, the center could potentially include academic exchanges involving faculty and medical students, continuing education and training programs, conferences and symposia, and on-site teaching on AUC’s St. Maarten medical sciences campus by Harvard Medical School faculty, and leverage the wide range of medical and healthcare resources and programs within Adtalem.

 About Harvard Medical Faculty Physicians

 Harvard Medical Faculty Physicians at Beth Israel Deaconess Medical Center, Inc. (HMFP) was formed in May of 1998 in support of the merger of Beth Israel Hospital and New England Deaconess Hospital (now BIDMC).
 HMFP is the employed physician group at BIDMC.
-We employ approximately 1152 providers and have an exclusive affiliation agreement with BIDMC for patient care, research and teaching services.
-Each of our 13 departments is led by a Chief of Service who collaborate with a Chief Administrative Officer.
+We employ approximately 1152 providers and have an exclusive affiliation agreement with BIDMC for patient care, research, and teaching services.
+Each of our 13 departments is led by a Chief of Service who collaborates with a Chief Administrative Officer.
 Our HMFP corporate offices provide comprehensive management services, such as compliance, legal, finance, and human resources, to our faculty members.
 For more information, please visit hmfphysicians.org.